pyxem/kikuchipy/doc/reference.rst

     :inherited-members: Signal2D
     :show-inheritance:

-There are no methods exclusive to LazyEBSDMasterPattern objects.
+There are no methods exclusive to LazyEBSDMasterPattern instances.

 .. autoclass:: kikuchipy.signals.LazyEBSDMasterPattern
     :members: